Elon M.Ed Courses

-The M.Ed. program is designed to allow students to earn a graduate degree and advanced licensure in the area of Innovation in Education.
-The program is designed for experienced teachers who are graduates of accredited institutions and initially licensed to teach and is a total of 33 semester credit hours.
+The M.Ed. program is designed to allow students to earn a graduate degree in Innovation in Education.
+The program is designed for experienced teachers who are graduates of accredited institutions and initially licensed to teach and is a total of 30 semester credit hours.

 Core Courses (12 credit hours)